Amin Mekki Medani: Death

 On August 31, 2018, after being denied permission to leave the country by the government and suffering from a long battle with heart disease and kidney failure, Medani died.
 His death was mourned as a loss for the fight for human rights and democracy.
-The US, British, French, and Canadian governments, as well as various other international and regional bodies and public figures published statements mourning his loss.

 Amin Mekki Medani Foundation

 In 2018, shortly after the death of Medani, the Amin Mekki Medani Foundation was founded.
 The foundation focuses on the supporting activists and encouraging the pursuit of human rights, civil and political liberties, fighting for democracy, and many other issues.
 The foundation is supported by many international organizations and governments in hoping to help spread the realization of justice in Sudan.